hlokomani/assessment1/README.md

    - Add pagination if the dataset grew larger (API)
    - Unit Tests for the CSV parsing code, integrated with CI/CD
    - Developing a frontend application to link with the API
+   - Input validation and sanitization on the API, to improve security

 ### **Hosting the API**